Correct Bearded dragon handling

 Bearded dragons should be handled in certain ways to prevent them from jumping, dashing and injuring themselves while at a height.
 Diseases might also be transmitted while handling a Bearded dragon.

-When handling a Leopard gecko, its intentians should be anticipated and it should observed closely at all times.
+When handling a Bearded dragon, its intentions should be anticipated and it should be observed closely at all times.
 Untamed baby Bearded dragons might attempt to escape while being handled.
 An uncomfortable Bearded dragons can at any time walk, dash or jump from your hands while being handled.